NewellClark/SUnit/README.md

 # Welcome to SUnit
-Before writing unit tests in SUnit, you'll need to install the SUnit packages from Nuget.
-We recommend using our Visual Studio extension.
-It comes with Visual Studio project templates that take care of importing all the dependancies for you.
-You can [download the Visual Studio SUnit Extension](https://marketplace.visualstudio.com/items?itemName=NewellClark.SUnitTemplates).

-The extension includes project templates for creating SUnit projects.
+A .NET unit testing framework.

 ## What is SUnit?
-SUnit is a .NET unit testing framework.
-SUnit does things somewhat differently than other unit testing frameworks.
+SUnit is a .NET unit testing framework with a highly-fluent syntax.
 ```
     public Test MyUnitTest()
     {